CrescendoRen/FizzBuzz2025-HealthPartners/README.md

-This is an implementation of FizzBuzz approached using TDD and SOLID design principles
+This is a FizzBuzz implementation built using TDD and SOLID design principles.

-The initial focus was to set up a test suite and skeleton of a solution using flexible design and dependency injection to abide by SOLID principles
+The initial focus was on setting up a test suite and creating a flexible structure using dependency injection and clear separation of responsibilities.

-Later, a branch was added using Reflection to handle test design and load rules dynamically
+A separate branch was later added to demonstrate a version that uses Reflection to load rules dynamically, in line with the full requirements of the brief.